ndelrossi7/Recommind/README.md

 </p>

 ## Next Steps
-Ideally I would like to be able to include the ability for users to weigh the parameters based on their needs.
+Ideally I would like to include the ability for users to weigh the parameters based on their needs.
 For example, maybe a patient is more concerned with finding a very specific specialist than one that is close by or that is on their insurance plan.
 People's health and health care needs are personal and unique, and I hope to be able to cater to those needs with future optimization.

 ## References
 <a id="1">[1]</a>